 As discussed in previous domains, cloud infrastructure provisions fundamental resources.
 It is up to the cloud customers to design and build their architecture on the secure services the cloud provider offers.
-Since so much of laaS and Platform as a Service (PaaS) design relies on the cloud customer, it is important to understand the proper use of the infrastructure and how to construct well-architected implementations that help achieve the benefits of the cloud.
+Since so much of IaaS and PaaS design relies on the cloud customer, it is important to understand the proper use of the infrastructure and how to construct well-architected implementations that help achieve the benefits of the cloud.